 In the meantime, Louis Vallet has turned the page and started a new negociant business in the buildings of his parental home, the Château de Charodon just outside Beaune in Montagny-les-Beaune.

 There is little doubt that Louis Vallet will harvest the fruits of the family vineyards one day.
-But starting out here, other vineyards are in focus (although a beautiful Charmes-Chambertin from very old family vines graces the 2019 line-up).
+But starting out here, other vineyards are in focus.

 Louis Vallet learned his trade from people like Pascal Marchand, and I see qualities in the Château de Charodon wines influenced by Marchand’s visionary ideas.
 I also see influence from Bernard Zito, another prominent personality in Louis Vallet’s development as a vigneron.

-These influences result in wines with generous and pure mid-palate fruit, drinkability and enjoyability, and complexity without being over-engineered.
-They keep the simplicity while revealing palpable potential.
-These are wines of high, hedonistic quality, enjoyable yet controlled despite quite high sulphur levels in the reds.
+These influences result in wines with generous, pure, mid-palate fruit; drinkability and enjoyability; and complexity without being over-engineered.
+They keep their simplicity, while revealing palpable potential.
+These are wines of high hedonistic quality, enjoyable yet controlled, despite higher sulphur levels in the reds.

 You need to login as a Premium subscriber to read the rest of this article.
 If you are not a Premium Subscriber, use the subscribe function and sign-up.